You just bought a jar of Delta-9 gummies. You want to have a relaxing Friday night, but you are faced with the classic edible dilemma:

 Does drinking water make the gummy hit faster?

-No. While staying hydrated is crucial to preventing the “cottonmouth” and sluggishness associated with THC, drinking water does not speed up the liver’s metabolism of cannabinoids.
+No. While staying hydrated is essential for preventing that classic “cottonmouth” feeling, chugging water does not speed up how fast your body processes the THC.

 Will drinking alcohol with my gummy make it work better?

-No, and it is highly discouraged.
-Alcohol acts as a solvent in your digestive tract, massively accelerating the absorption of THC.
-This unpredictable spike almost always leads to “the spins,” extreme dizziness, and severe nausea.
+No. Alcohol massively accelerates the absorption of THC.
+This unpredictable spike almost always leads to side effects, including “the spins”, dizziness, and nausea.

-I took a gummy an hour ago on a full stomach and feel nothing.
+I took a gummy an hour ago and feel nothing.
 Should I eat more?

 Absolutely not.
-If you took it on a full stomach, the digestive roadblock is simply delaying the onset.
 Wait a minimum of two full hours before making any judgments.
 If it still doesn’t work, accept the mild night and try a slightly higher dose tomorrow.

 Final Thoughts

-Delta-9 gummies are highly predictable once you understand how your body works.
+Delta-9 gummies are predictable once you understand how your body works.

 If you want a fast, intense high, take them on an empty stomach—but be prepared for potential nausea and a shorter ride.
-If you want a smooth, gentle, 8-hour cruise into deep sleep, take them after a solid meal.
+If you want a smooth, gentle push into deep sleep, take them after a solid meal.

-For the absolute best, most reliable experience every single time, rely on the “light snack” method.
-Prime your stomach with a little bit of fat, stay hydrated, and let the gummy do exactly what it was designed to do.
+For the absolute best experience every single time, rely on the “light snack” method.
+Take it on a partially empty stomach, stay hydrated, and let the gummy do exactly what it was designed to do.

 Disclosure: